ecohen13/elishacohen/content/working/ABoutcometest.md

 publication: ""
 publication_short: ""

 abstract: Outcome tests are a method for detecting bias in selection procedures using data on selected units.
 We use a principal stratification approach to establish lower bounds on this bias for general outcomes.
 We show that the Knox, Lowe, and Mummolo [2020] bound is sharp for a binary outcome, and weaken the assumptions required for that approach.
 We also show that the analogous bound for non-binary outcomes is not sharp and provide sharper lower bounds.
 We illustrate these methods with a re-analysis of the data in Anzia and Berry [2011] on the delivery of federal spending by male and female members of congress.
-Using Anzia and Berry [2011] data and assumptions, we find that 19.9% of men elected, would not have been elected, had they been women.
+Using Anzia and Berry [2011] data and assumptions, we find that at least 19.9% of men elected, would not have been elected, had they been women.

 # Summary.
 An optional shortened abstract.
 summary: ""